Lyrekos Modes

 - Accompanists hear the backing track and themselves.

-- The Leader (if listening only) hears the synchronized result of all tracks.
+- The Organizer (if listening only) hears the synchronized result of all tracks.

 - The Audience hears the full synchronized mix.